 prior to carrying out any marking, each Assessor shall be provided with training,

-the awarding organisation shall monitor whether or not the criteria against which the Learners' performance is differentiated are being understood and accurately applied by Assessors,
+the awarding organisation shall monitor whether or not the criteria against which the Learners' performance is differentiated are being understood and applied accurately and consistently by Assessors,

-where the awarding organisation learns, through its monitoring or otherwise, that an Assessor is failing to accurately apply the criteria against which the Learners' performance is differentiated, it shall take all reasonable steps to –
+where the awarding organisation learns, through its monitoring or otherwise, that an Assessor is failing to accurately or consistently apply those criteria, it shall take all reasonable steps to –

 correct, or where it cannot be corrected, mitigate as far as possible the effect of the failure, and

-ensure that the failure does not recur in the future,
+ensure that the failure does not recur,

-the awarding organisation shall monitor whether or not the criteria against which the Learners' performance is differentiated are being applied consistently by Assessors, and

-where the awarding organisation learns, through its monitoring or otherwise, that the criteria against which the Learners' performance is differentiated are not being applied consistently by Assessors, it shall take all reasonable steps to promote consistency in the future.

-In respect of each GCSE Qualification which it makes available where an assessment is marked by a Centre, an awarding organisation must ensure that the arrangements which are in place in accordance with General Condition H1.1 provide that prior to the marking of the assessment the awarding organisation makes available training to the Centre.
+Where an assessment is marked by a Centre, an awarding organisation must ensure that those arrangements provide for training to be made available to that Centre prior to that marking.

 In respect of each GCSE Qualification which it makes available, an awarding organisation must ensure that the monitoring which is carried out in accordance with General Condition C1.1(b) includes monitoring of whether or not Assessors are marking in a manner which is compliant with the awarding organisation's Conditions of Recognition.